codefresh-io/cap-docs.codefresh.io/_docs/installation/monitor-manage-runtimes.md

 2. Install the new ingress-based runtime, as described in [Install hybrid runtimes]({{site.baseurl}}/docs/runtime/installation/).

 --->
-### Uninstall provisioned Runtimes
+### Uninstall provisioned GitOps Runtimes

 Uninstall provisioned GitOps Runtimes that are not in use.
-Uninstall a Runtime by running a silent uninstall, or through the CLI wizard.
+Uninstall a Runtime through a silent uninstall or through the CLI wizard.
 > Uninstalling a Runtime removes the Git Sources and managed clusters associated with it.

 **Before you begin**